Right to Buy: FAQs

 There are different discount levels for houses and flats.

-After year five, the discount goes up by 1% for every extra year you’ve been a public sector tenant, up to a maximum of 70% – or £102,400 across England and £136,400 in London boroughs (whichever is lower).
+After year 5, the discount goes up by 1% for every extra year you’ve been a public sector tenant, up to a maximum of 70% – or £102,400 across England and £136,400 in London boroughs, whichever is lower (as noted above, maximum cash discounts will be reduced to £16,000 – £38,000 from 21 November 2024.)

-After year five the discount goes up by 2% for every extra year you’ve been a public sector tenant, up to a maximum of 70% – or £102,400 across England and £136,400 in London boroughs (whichever is lower).
+After year 5, the discount goes up by 2% for every extra year you’ve been a public sector tenant, up to a maximum of 70% – or £102,400 across England and £136,400 in London boroughs, whichever is lower (as noted above, maximum cash discounts will be reduced to £16,000 – £38,000 from 21 November 2024.)

 Our Right to Buy calculator can help you work out the discount you could receive based on length of tenancy and average property prices for your area.
 It can help get you started with an idea of how much it would cost to buy your home through Right to Buy.
 However, you won’t know the exact discount you can receive until your home is valued under the application process.
 Ensure you look at all the costs of home ownership, not just the purchase price and mortgage repayments.